brianshumate/hashii/README.md

 ## License?

-BSD 2 Clause
+BSD

 ## Copyright

-The HashiCorp 'H' logo is a registered trademark of HashiCorp and is used with permission.
+The HashiCorp logo is Copyright HashiCorp and is used with permission.

 ## Who?